EMERGENCY AC REPAIR

 If a breaker is in the tripped position (halfway between on and off, or showing a red indicator), flip it fully to the off position, wait 10 seconds, then flip it firmly to the on position.
 Then wait five minutes before checking whether the system starts up.
 HVAC systems have built-in time delays that prevent immediate restart after a power interruption.

 Also check for a disconnect switch near your outdoor unit.
 Most installations have a weatherproof disconnect box mounted on the wall near the condenser, usually within sight of the unit.
 This switch can sometimes be accidentally turned off during yard work or landscaping, or the fuse inside it can blow during a power surge.
-If you are comfortable checking it, open the disconnect box and verify that the switch is in the on position and any fuses are intact.

 Step 4: Look at Your Outdoor Unit